IIDE Logo

 3. Social and Humanitarian Services:

 Social and humanitarian services courses are educational programs that focus on providing students with the knowledge and skills required to work in professions that promote social justice, equality, and well-being.
-These courses are designed to equip students with a range of theoretical and practical skills, including communication, critical thinking, problem-solving, and advocacy.

 Some of the courses that students can take in this field include social work, human rights, community development, nonprofit management, and public policy.
-These courses cover a range of topics, including social welfare policies, community engagement, counselling and therapy techniques, advocacy and activism, and ethical and legal issues in social and humanitarian work.

 Many social and humanitarian services courses also offer opportunities for students to gain practical experience through internships, field placements, or community service projects.
 These experiences allow students to apply their knowledge in real-world settings, develop their professional skills, and build networks in the industry.